-Criteria ORC Code Explanation C Commentary Mineral tenement and land tenure status agreements or material issues ventures, partnerships, overridin historical sites, wilderness or n settings.
-The security of the tenure held a ational park and environmental The CMP comprises 5 granted exploration leases and 1 granted miscellaneous lease.
+Criteria JORC Code Explanation Commentary Mineral tenement and land tenure status • Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area. • The CMP comprises 5 granted exploration leases and 1 granted miscellaneous lease.
 Native title interests are recorded against the CMP tenements.
 The CMP tenements are held by the Austral Nickel Pty.
 Ltd. (South Australia) and Hinckley Range Pty.
 Ltd. (Western Australia).
 Metals X has 100% ownership of both companies.
 One third party royalty agreement applies to the tenements at CMP, over and above the state government royalty.
-Hinckley Range and Austral Nickel operate in accordance with all environmental conditions set down as conditions for grant of the leases.
-There are no known issues regarding security of tenure. • There are no known impediments to continued operation.
-Exploration done by other parties Acknowledgment and appraisal of of exploration by other parties • • On balance, MLX work has generally confirmed the veracity of historic exploration data.
-Geology Deposit type, geological setting a and style of mineralisation.
-The Musgrave Block is an east-west trending, structurally bounded mid-Proterozoic terrane some 130,000km2 in area, straddling the common borders of Western Australia, South Australia and the Northern Territory. • Deep weathering of olivine-rich ultramafic units has resulted in the concentration of nickel mineralisation.
+Hinckley Range and Austral Nickel operate in accordance with all environmental conditions set down as conditions for grant of the leases. • There are no known issues regarding security of tenure. • There are no known impediments to continued operation.
+Exploration done by other parties • Acknowledgment and appraisal of exploration by other parties • The CMP area has an exploration history which extends to the 1960's, with significant contributors being INCO, Acclaim and Metex Nickel. • On balance, MLX work has generally confirmed the veracity of historic exploration data.
+Geology • Deposit type, geological setting and style of mineralisation. • The Musgrave Block is an east-west trending, structurally bounded mid-Proterozoic terrane some 130,000km 2 in area, straddling the common borders of Western Australia, South Australia and the Northern Territory. • Deep weathering of olivine-rich ultramafic units has resulted in the concentration of nickel mineralisation.
 The olivines in the ultramafic units have background values of about 0.15% Ni to 0.3% Ni.
 The almost complete removal of MgO and SiO2 to ground waters during the weathering of olivines in the ultramafic units resulted in extreme volume reductions and consequent significant upgrading of other rock forming oxides (Fe2O3, Al2O3) and metal element concentrations in the weathered profile.